wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 Lite help desk allows you to manage all your emails and offline chats from a simple and quick ticketing interface.
 Optional Push2Call **has a browser phone** and provides local access number in more than 40 countries for your visitors to reach your business.
 Optional Help Desk allows you to manage all your customer emails easily.

-NetworkWorld - "an extension to your social media presence or Web site" - rates it 4.5/5.

 Here is the ClickDesk wordpress plugin setup video:
 [youtube http://www.youtube.com/watch?v=oWLMgBkfgaA]